input-output-hk/plutus-pioneer-program/docs/week6.rst

     emCfg :: EmulatorConfig
     emCfg = EmulatorConfig $ Left $ Map.fromList [(Wallet i, v) | i <- [1 ..
 10]]

-We use this with the helper function *v* to give everyone 100,000,000 lovelace (100 Ada) to begin with.
+We use this with the helper function *v* to give everyone 100 million lovelace (100 Ada) and 100 million USD Tokens to begin with.

 .. code:: haskell